AmNotAGoose/ConnectFour/README.md

 # Connect Four

 # General logic
-1. The user goes through the menu and can choose between Player vs. Player, Player vs.
+1. The user goes through the menu and can choose between Player vs. Player (1), Player vs. Random AI (2), Player vs. Perfect AI (3), or to quit the program (0).
-2.
+2. Each method of
+3.

 # Key functions and variables